patrickstowell/PHY303-Lectures/_sources/phy303-unit5-collective-excited.md

 ![Alt text](image-48.png)

-We express this algebraically by saying that the surface of our nucleis has a radius at a given angle in spherical co-ordinates as
+We express this algebraically by saying that the surface of our nucleus has a radius at a given angle in spherical co-ordinates as

 $$
 R(\theta, \phi) = R_{av} [Y_{0,0}+\beta Y_{20} (\theta, \phi)]
 $$

 where $Y_{20}$ is a Laplace spherical harmonic representing the distance from origin to the surface of the shape, $R_{av}$ is the average nuclear radius, and $\beta$ is a deformation parameter.
-As shown in the pictture below we expact that as we increase $\beta$ the shape of our nucleus slowly transitions between $Y_{00}$ and $Y_{20}$ states.
+As shown in the picture below we expect that as we increase $\beta$ the shape of our nucleus slowly transitions between $Y_{00}$ and $Y_{20}$ states.
 In reality our deformed nuclei may be somewhere in between.

-Note also that $Y_{0,0}$ is just our spherical shape and has a constant value of $Y_{0,0}=1$ so we've drpped the angular dependence in the equation.
+Note also that $Y_{0,0}$ is just our spherical shape and has a constant value of $Y_{0,0}=1$ so we've dropped the angular dependence in the equation.
 The important thing to notice is that if $\beta$ is equal to zero, then we have only the spherical component, and we arrive at a spherical nuclear shape as in the figure.
 Exactly what we want in the no deformation case!

-If $\beta$ is non-zero however we get slight modifcations of our nuclear shape as a result.
+If $\beta$ is non-zero however we get slight modifications of our nuclear shape as a result.
 The deformation parameter $\beta$ can be expressed in terms of the actual nuclear radius as

 $$
 \beta = \frac{4}{3} \sqrt{\frac{\pi}{5}} \frac{\Delta R}{R_{av}}
 $$

 where $R_{av} = r_{0}A^{1/3}$.
-In our simple case $\beta>0$ corresponds to a prolate nucleus as we've stretched out the top, and $\beta< 0$ corresponds to oblate as we've expanded the sides. $\Delta R$ here repesents the difference beteweent he semi-major and semi-minor axes (long and short sides) of the nucleus itself when it is deformed.
+In our simple case $\beta>0$ corresponds to a prolate nucleus as we've stretched out the top, and $\beta< 0$ corresponds to oblate as we've expanded the sides. $\Delta R$ here represents the difference between the semi-major and semi-minor axes (long and short sides) of the nucleus itself when it is deformed.
 A typical value for $\Delta R$ is around 0.3 fm.

 Note here we are talking of a permanent deformation in shape.
-Thanks to the charge distribution we thus expeet to get a finite Electric Quadrupole Moment.
+Thanks to the charge distribution we thus expert to get a finite Electric Quadrupole Moment.
 In addition now however we also see possible rotation states as along certain axes (perpendicular to the axis we squashed our nucleus) the shape is not rotationally symmetric.
 Based on the nuclear shapes shown above you can imagine being able to rotate the nucleus rotating along two axes, either around the page, or out of the page.

 It turns out the Electric Quadrupole Moment of a deformed nucleus is directly related to the deformation of the nucleus itself.
 It  is given by: